First check to see if you can fix the problem. Following are some frequently

 the cryotarget on-call person (listed on the whiteboard).

-To service an alarm, first click the button on the heartbeat GUI.
+To service an alarm, first click the button on the Alarm GUI.
 This

 launches an alarm tree GUI which lights up those elements in the tree